 Some of the most common aggregate functions include:

 |COUNT(expression)||Count occurrences of non-null values returned by the expression.|

 |SUM(expression)||Calculate the sum of the expression.|

-These functions can be used on their own on in conjunction with the GROUP BY clause.
+These functions can be used on their own in conjunction with the GROUP BY clause.
 On their own, they operate across the entire table; however, when used with GROUP BY, their calculations are “reset” each time the grouping changes.
-In this manner they act as subtotals.
+In this manner, they act as subtotals.

 General Syntax of an Aggregate Function

 When using the aggregate function you can either compute the result on all values or distinct values.
 For instance, to count all OrderDetails records we could use the expression:

 SELECT COUNT(OrderID) FROM OrderDetails;

 To count the distinct of orders making up the details we would use the following:

 The SUM function totals up the values returned, in similar fashion AVG calculates the average.